 ~ Son Haymond Mayle ~

-The Mayleses had three children -- Vivian Crabtree, Myrtle (Mayle) Maley and Winfred Franklin Mayle.
+The Mayleses had three children of their own -- Vivian Crabtree, Myrtle (Mayle) Maley and Winfred Franklin Mayle.
 They also suffered the still birth of a baby on Oct.
 10, 1940 in Philippi.

-They lived in Canton circa 1967.
+They relocated to Canton, Stark County, OH, where they made a home circa 1967.
 Said a local newspaper, Haymond "was a retired shear machine operator in a salvage yard and a member of the Church of God."
 On Oct.
 28, 1986, they celebrated their golden wedding anniversary, and their photograph was published in the Barbour Democrat.

 A little less than two months after their anniversary, Bessie died on Dec.
 21, 1986, at the age of 82.